rudderlabs/rudder-sdk-js/README.md

 You can use this method to track various other success metrics for your website, such as user signups, item purchases, article bookmarks, and much more.

-**NOTE**: To override contextual information, for ex: anonymising IP and other contextual fields, the following template can be used.
+**NOTE**: To override contextual information, for ex: anonymising IP and other contextual fields like page properties, the following template can be used.
 Similarly one can override the auto generated anonymousId with provided id.
 For this:

 ```
 rudderanalytics.track(